 You can support TBWP’s important conservation work by making a tax-deductible donation today.
 TBWP also participates as a 1% for the Planet nonprofit member, and Amazon Smile!
 You can also contribute through Our Combined Federal Campaign Universal Giving #24750.

-Check out the Earth Day 2020 issue of the Tulare Basin Watershed Partnership Network eNewsletter & subscribe!
+Check out the Summer 2020 issue of the Tulare Basin Watershed Partnership Network eNewsletter & subscribe!

 State agencies today released a draft water resilience portfolio with a suite of recommended actions to help California cope with more extreme droughts and floods, rising temperatures, declining fish populations, aging infrastructure and other challenges.